 In a lens telescope, an image is formed by several lenses of different types of glass.
+When using a diagonal mirror or an zenith prism, the image is direct, but mirror-like.
+When using erecting prisms (45 or 90 degrees), the image is completely straight.
+The lens telescope can be used for ground-based observations.
 Pros – a bright, contrasting picture, good light protection, unpretentious maintenance.
 Cons – high cost compared to a mirror telescope of the same aperture, residual chromatism (blue border around bright objects – planets, the Moon).

 The ratio of the diameter of the telescope lens to the focal length is called the relative aperture of the telescope and is expressed as a fraction of the form D:F (for example, 1: 7 or 1/7).

 In mirror telescopes, only mirrors are used to form the image.
 Among amateur telescopes, the most widespread is Newton’s system.
 It uses the main concave mirror and an additional flat one.
 With relative holes of the telescope from 1: 7.7 … 1: 8, a spherical mirror can be used as the main mirror (for example, the Synta Sky-Watcher model BK1149EQ2).

 The image in Newton’s specular telescopes is inverted.
 There are special erecting lens or prisms for Newton telescopes, but they are not used for astronomical observations.
 In addition, the diagonal mirror can interfere with daytime observations with a slight increase.
 Therefore, if you plan to use the telescope for ground-based observations, it is better to pay attention to the lens telescopes.